LexMalta/recipes/_recipes/tuna-mornay.md

 notes:
 - For cooking pasta - boil water, add pasta, don't wait for it to re-boil, cook for ~7 minutes
+- To add some extra flavour, add a tablespoon of dried onion at the same time as the rest of the onion.
 ---